SillyTavern/SillyTavern-Docs/Usage/Core Concepts/instructmode.md

 #### Include Names

-If enabled, prepend character and user names to chat history logs after inserting the sequences.
+If enabled, prepend characters and user names to chat history logs after inserting the sequences.

-*Always enabled for group chats!*
+*Automatically enabled for group chats and messages sent using personas, unless **Force for Groups and Personas** setting is unchecked!*

+#### Replace Macro in Sequences

+If enabled, known \{\{substitutions\}\} will be replaced if defined in Input or Output sequences.

 #### Wrap Sequences with Newline

-Each sequence text will be wrapped with newline characters when inserted to the prompt.
+Each sequence text will be wrapped with newline characters when inserted into the prompt.
 Required for Alpaca and its derivatives.